 Amber Festival exhibitionOyoun produced the a`21 festival, a project that artistically reflects on technological developments and socio-political / power-critical discourses.
 69 artists in 16 countries (Africa / Swana / Europe / Asia) as well as a radical collaborative-experimental LAB were involved.
 The result was a total of over 50 events: performances, workshops, panels, screenings, VR hackathons, and much more.
 Here you can see the results from the festival.

-Listening to Green GrassA sound installation in which Barbara Ramirez, Susana A. Majid, Alexey Kochetkov and Mohamedali Ltaief experiment together with materials from different perspectives, languages and sound knowledge by using data and media from different archives, narratives, texts and simple sounds of the streets and the Use the current environment as well as transform visual material into text and tell.
+Listening to green grassA sound installation in which Barbara Ramirez, Susana A. Majid, Alexey Kochetkov and Mohamedali Ltaief experiment together with materials from different perspectives, languages and sound knowledge by using data and media from different archives, narratives, texts and simple sounds of the streets and the Use the current environment as well as transform visual material into text and tell.

-A Skeleton of What Used to BeNané and GodXXX Noirphiles are both audio and visual artists whose work thrived in the arena of public shared space.
+A Skeleton of What Used to BeNané and GodXXX Noirphiles are both audio and visual artists whose work thrives in the arena of public shared space.
 We explore distortion through turning a video call into a performance, the performance into a video call, creating a synchronized shared environment while existing in separate spaces, and simultaneously not being present when the launch is over and the space remains.

 All that you touch you change, all that you change changes you with Suelen Calonga I Ancestral Body Noise 2In this podcast episode, Dumama and Suelen explore the anti-racism work forming the core of Suelen Calonga's poetic, audio-visual archival process.
 Dumama and Suelen have a reflective and heartwarming conversation about the Ancestral Body Noise process over the weeks, getting to know Suelen's candomble roots.